What is shin splints?

 Source: Medical News Today

-The best physical therapists in
+The best physical therapists across

 Luna’s talented roster of physical therapists have the experience and expertise necessary to help patients suffering from shin splints return to the activities they love — as quickly and as fully as possible.
 Our licensed PTs will work with you to create a personalized course of treatment, using techniques that target and alleviate symptoms while helping to prevent the condition from progressing.